-Students in the M.S.
-Industrial Engineering program will learn to master modern and classical methodologies in their area of concentration, oral and written communication skills to bridge the gap between society and businesses, and professional ethics as applied to their field.
-In this program, students will conduct research in their field of choice, work on projects in teams and individually, and design and implement new integrated systems.
+Students in the MSIE program will learn to master modern and classical methodologies in their area of concentration, oral and written communication skills to bridge the gap between society and businesses and professional ethics as applied to their field.
+In this program, students will conduct research in their field of choice, work on projects in teams and individually and design and implement new integrated systems.

-The Masters of Science degree in Industrial Hygiene is accredited by the Applied Sciences Accreditation Commission of ABET, www.abet.org .
+The master of science degree in industrial hygiene is accredited by the Applied Sciences Accreditation Commission of ABET, www.abet.org .

-The Masters of Science degree in Safety Management is accredited by the Applied Sciences Accreditation Commission of ABET, www.abet.org .
+The master of science degree in safety management is accredited by the Applied Sciences Accreditation Commission of ABET, www.abet.org .

-The Occupational Safety and Health Ph.D. degree is to educate and train, to the highest level of competency in teaching and research, men and women as occupational safety and health professionals for industry, government and academia.
+The occupational safety and health PhD is to educate and train, to the highest level of competency in teaching and research, men and women as occupational safety and health professionals for industry, government and academia.
 The program helps students develop competencies to perform independent research in the application of scientific principles to anticipate, recognize, evaluate, control and manage occupational and environmental hazards to working populations of men and women.